Unboxed-Software/solana-course/content/transfer-hook.md

 # Lab

 In this lab we'll explore how transfer hooks work by creating a Cookie Crumb program.
-We'll have a Cookie NFT that has a transfer hook which will mint a crumb token for each transfer - leaving a "crumb trail".
+We'll have a Cookie NFT that has a transfer hook which will mint a Crumb SFT to the sender after each transfer - leaving a "crumb trail".
 We'll able to tell how many times this NFT has been transferred only by looking at the crumb supply.

 ## 0. Setup

 ### 1. Verify Solana/Anchor/Rust Versions

-We'll be interacting with the `Token Extensions` program in this lab and that requires you have solana cli version ≥ 1.18.1.
+We'll be interacting with the `Token Extensions Program` in this lab and that requires you have solana cli version ≥ 1.18.1.

 To check your version run: